mitang01/LME-workflow/README.md

 ## Step 1 Organize the dataframe

+(In the code chunks are the indexes of functions that can be used.
+The language is R)

 * select variables of interest from the original data file.
 ```
 filter, dplyr::select
 ```
 * remove NA values.
 ```
-drop.na
+filter(!is.na()), which(!complete.cases())
 ```
 * check the descriptive data.
 Questions to be considered:
   - does each condition has comparable amount of data?
   - whether the average means are in line with my hypothesis?
-  - do the data follow normal distribution (if necessary (@mitang01 need to check))?
 ```
-tapply, aggregate, boxplot
+tapply, aggregate, boxplot, interaction.plot
 ```